zoni527/zoni527/README.md

 ## Welcome!

-My name is Johnny Varila, and I am a student at Hive Helsinki, a school in the 42 network.
+My name is Johnny Varila, and I am a student at Hive Helsinki, a coding school in the 42 network.

 I am currently working on a small [shell](https://github.com/zoni527/minishell) written in C in collaboration with [Kettumies](https://github.com/K2mies).